vinothmp21102005/19AI550_new/Ex.No.4_Kinematicmovement_Seekbehavior_withoutNavMesh.md

-# Ex.No: 4  Implementation of Kinematic movement -seek and Flee behavior in Unity
+# Ex.No: 4  Implementation of Kinematic movement -seek behavior in Unity
-### DATE:
+### DATE:  18.08.2025
-### REGISTER NUMBER :
+### REGISTER NUMBER : 212223240182
 ### AIM:
-To write a program to simulate the process of seek and Flee behavior in Unity without NavigationMeshAgent.
+To write a program to simulate the process of seek behavior in Unity without NavigationMeshAgent.
 ### Algorithm:
 1. Create a New Unity Project by Open the  Unity Hub and create a new 3D Project,Name the project (e.g., SeekBehaviorDemo).
 2. Create the Moving Object